 The Kentucky Colonels Better Life Scholarship – Bluegrass Community and Technical College

-Designed for working adults who also happen to be single parents, the Kentucky Colonels Better Life Scholarship awards $2,500 per school year to two selected students who meet the eligibility criteria.
+The Kentucky Colonels Better Life Scholarship is designed for working adults who also happen to be single moms.
+It awards $2,500 per school year to two selected students who meet the eligibility criteria.
 These criteria include:

 - Employment or work study

-- Custody of child/children under the age of 12
+- Primary custody of child/children under the age of 12

 - Degree program enrollment